nealey/simpleauth/README.md

 plus the timestamp.
 When the HMAC is good, and the timestamp is in the future, the token is a valid authentication.
-This technique means there is no persistent server storage, but also means that if the server restarts, everybody has to log in again.
+This technique means there is no persistent server storage.

+If you use the default of pulling the session secret from the OS PRNG, then everybody will have to log in again every time the server restarts.
+You can use the `-secret` argument to provide a persistent secret, so this won't happen.

 Some things,
 like WebDAV,